 Here is why this matters:

-People are looking for specific humans to help them solve specific problems for their lives.
+People are looking for specific humans to help them solve specific problems in their lives.

 It’s the difference between you getting some generic advice from a Men’s Health article or from a guy who is your age and your demographic who is teaching from experience with his own personal transformation.